kennytilton/MatrixJS/js/matrixjs/readme.md

 Turning to a safer application, the input of a user pressing the Enter key in TodoMVC procedurally extends the list of to-do items.
 The matrix proxy of a `UL` list sees the list grow and grows a new matrix `LI`.
 MatrixJS observers add a new LI to the browser DOM.

-Summary: the dataflow library supports a live proxy of a web page, one that MatrixJS delivers continuously, transparently, and incrementally to the browser.
+Summary.
+The dataflow library supports a live proxy of a web page, one that MatrixJS delivers continuously, transparently, and incrementally to the browser.
 Hence "matrix".

 ## Running TodoMVC
 Pretty simple.
 In a terminal: